charmed-lma/charm-k8s-prometheus/README.md

-sudo snap install juju --classic sudo snap install microk8s --classic sudo microk8s.enable dns dashboard registry storage sudo usermod -a -G microk8s ubuntu
+sudo snap install juju --classic sudo snap install microk8s --classic sudo microk8s.enable dns dashboard registry storage sudo usermod -a -G microk8s $(whoami)
 ```

-Log out then log back so that the new group membership is applied to
+Log out then log back in so that the new group membership is applied to
 your shell session.

 ```